deadlyvipers/dojo_rules/introduction.md

 Hello Dojo,

 My name is The J. You may call me Epeecurean.
+My favorite Code School path is Electives.

 The J